brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Starting with version 6.2.2 of the iOS Native Player SDK, you can renew the FairPlay license for a downloaded video without re-downloading the video.
 The device must be online for license renewal to succeed.

-To renew a license, call `-renewFairPlayLicense:video:parameters:completion:` with the offline video token for your previously-downloaded video, and a parameter dictionary specifying the new license terms.
+To renew a license, call `renewFairPlayLicense(_:video:parameters:completion:)` with the offline video token for your previously-downloaded video, and a parameter dictionary specifying the new license terms.
 The parameter dictionary must not contain bitrate or subtitle language information.

 You should also specify a `BCOVVideo` object for the `video` argument.
 This video object should be the same video that you originally downloaded, but freshly retrieved from the Playback API, either directly, or through the `BCOVPlaybackService` class.
 This video object's data are not re-downloaded; the object is used to refresh your license exchange URLs in case the original ones used to download the video have expired.
 If the referenced video is no longer available through the Playback API, you can use a substantially similar video, meaning the video should be from the same account, and also have the same FairPlay configuration.